Pico Lopes: International career

-Lopes was born in Ireland to a Cape Verdean father and Irish mother.
-He made one appearance for the Republic of Ireland's under 19 squad in 2011.
-Lopes made his international debut for the Cape Verde national team in a 2–0 friendly win over Togo in 2019.
+Lopes was born in Ireland to a Cape Verdean father and an Irish mother.
+He made one appearance for the Republic of Ireland's under-19 squad in 2011.

+In 2018, Cape Verde national team coach Rui Águas became aware of Lopes' eligibility to play for the country and sent him a message on LinkedIn asking if he would like to declare.
+However, the message was written in Portuguese, which Lopes did not speak, and he ignored it believing it was spam.
+Nine months later, Águas followed up in English and Lopes, realizing his mistake, accepted the offer.
+He made his international debut for Cape Verde in a 2–0 friendly win over Togo in 2019.

 He was included in Cape Verde's squad for the delayed 2021 Africa Cup of Nations tournament.

-He was part of the Cape Verdean squad under manager Bubista in the 2023 Africa Cup of Nations tournament, where the nation made an extraordinary run to the quarter finals.
+He was part of the Cape Verdean squad under manager Bubista in the 2023 Africa Cup of Nations tournament, where the nation reached the quarterfinals.

-In October 2025, Lopes was part of the Cape Verdean team that qualified for the 2026 FIFA World Cup after a 3-0 win against Eswatini.
-In doing so, Lopes became the first ever League of Ireland player to qualify for the World Cup.
+In October 2025, he was part of the Cape Verdean team that qualified for the 2026 FIFA World Cup after a 3–0 win against Eswatini.
+In doing so, he became the second current League of Ireland player to qualify for the World Cup, a day after St Patrick's Athletic goalkeeper Joseph Anang was part of the Ghana squad that qualified.